The Fort Collins Running Club (FCRC) owns the Horsetooth Half Marathon and has been promoting fitness in Northern Colorado since 1971.

 The T&H races are not only free to all club members, but they also include a free bagel breakfast after each race.
 Consider joining the club and run with us at one or all of the T&H races as part of your preparation for the Horsetooth Half Marathon.

-The Club also owns and operates the marquee FireKracker 5k held every fourth of July in City Park, and all members receive a discount into that race, in addition to well over a dozen local races that the club sponsors each year.
+The Club also owns and operates the marquee FireKracker 5k held every fourth of July in City Park, as well as New Years Eve’s Resolution Run 5K, and all members receive a discount into those races, in addition to well over two dozen local races that the club sponsors each year.

 The benefits of membership are many.
 Consider joining the Club today!